First Order Logic and Twin-Width in Tournaments and Dense Oriented Graphs: Introduction

-Regarding the binary search tree method for ordering tournaments, it corresponds to the \textsc{KwikSort} algorithm of Ailon, Charikar and Newman for approximating the minimum feedback arc set~\cite{newman2008FAS}.
-A difference is that their result requires the BST to be randomly chosen, whereas arbitrary BST provide approximations of twin-width.
+The binary search tree we use to order tournaments correspond to the \textsc{KwikSort} algorithm of Ailon, Charikar and Newman for approximating the minimum feedback arc set~\cite{newman2008FAS}.
+The only difference is that their result requires the BST to be randomly chosen, whereas arbitrary BST provide approximations of twin-width.

 The generalization to oriented graphs with bounded independence number contains in particular partially ordered sets with bounded width (i.e.\ antichains of bounded size).
 These classes in fact always have bounded twin-width, see Balab\'{a}n and Hlinen\'{y}~\cite{balaban2021posets}, and before that were already known to be tractable with respect to FO model checking, see Gajarsk\'{y} et al.~\cite{gajarsky2015posets}.